 The Admissions Department has moved.
 It is now located on the ewa end of campus.
 Enter off of Kehena Place.
 The Admissions Department is open 24 hours a day, 7 days a week.

 Hawaiian Humane Society welcomes all animals and about 65 arrive daily.
 There are no fees to bring in stray animals.
-Owners may surrender their pets for $25 each.
+Owners who surrender their pets voluntarily are charged $25 per animal which helps underwrite our costs incurred in their care.
 Here are some of Oahu’s other community resources and a directory of animal services organizations.

 Open 24 hours a day, seven days a week, including holidays.